 Even though the TBAE is a small state agency with a low turnover rate, the agency strives to meet its diversity targets whenever possible.
 For most job categories, the agency is comparable to or above statewide workforce statistics.
-The agency will continue to pursue recruitment efforts to draw highly qualified African Americans and Hispanics and to retain the diversified workforce.
-The following charts reflect the agency workforce as of August 31, 2019.
+The agency continues to pursue recruitment efforts to draw highly qualified African Americans and Hispanics and retains a diversified workforce.
+The following charts reflect the agency workforce as of August 31, 2021.